rukasakurai/github-copilot-tutorial/docs/workshop.md

 ## Code Generation

 **What is a prompt?**
-In the context of Copilot, a prompt is a piece of natural language description that is used to generate code suggestions.
-It's the input that Copilot uses to generate code.
+In the context of GitHub Copilot, a prompt is a piece of natural language description that is used to generate code suggestions.
+It's the input that GitHub Copilot uses to generate code.
 It can be a single line or a multiple lines description.

 **Generate code from prompt**